sj1999-BIT/tp/docs/UserGuide.md

 ## How to use this user guide?
 ### Assumption on the reader
-* Have at least primary level of English level proficiency, i.e. can read and understand texts written in English.
+* Have at least primary level of English proficiency, i.e. can read and understand texts written in English.
 * Have zero knowledge on how to use _WedFast_ but know the basics on how to use a computer.

 ### Navigation of this user guide